The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-First, we note that the demagnetisation field in single-domain particles differs from the multi-domain case: the magnetization is saturated at all times.
-Hence, the magnitude of the demagnetisation field in single-domain particles does not increase due to an induced magnetisation with applied field as found for multi-domain particles.
-Instead, the demagnetisation field rotates with the saturated magnetisation according to the demagnetisation factors.
-This modifies the way that demagnetisation factors enters the effective susceptibility for single-domain particles compared to the case of multi-domain particles.
+First, we note that the demagnetization field in single-domain particles differs from the multi-domain case: the magnetization is saturated at all times in the 0 K limit.
+Hence, the magnitude of the demagnetization field in single-domain particles does not increase due to an induced magnetization with applied field as it happens for multi-domain particles.
+Instead, the demagnetization field rotates with the saturated magnetization according to the demagnetization factors.
+This modifies the way demagnetization factors enter the effective susceptibility for single-domain particles compared to the case of multi-domain particles.